Global19-atlassian-net/BindingCalculator/README.md

 Building
 --------
-The Calculator.html file provided is latest version.
-If you choose to modify the calculator sources located in the src directory you can use the build.py script provided to build your own single-file version including your changes.
-The script can be run like this:
+The Calculator.html file provided is the latest version.
+If you choose to modify the calculator sources located in the src directory use the build.py script provided to build an updated single-file version including your changes, like this:

 python build.py src/index.html src/ Calculator.html